 There are a number of factors that might indicate you suffer from thyroid disease.
-Take a few minutes to think about these questions and see if you might have thyroid disease.?
+Take a few minutes to think about these questions and see if you might have an issue.

 have thick or brittle fingernails?